 (second row, fourth from left)

-with a group of Bahá’ís in the Holy Land at the time of ‘Abdu’l-Bahá
+with a group of Bahá’ís in the Holy Land at the time of ‘Abdu’l-Bahá.

 In the Holy Land I found the Center of Bahá’u’lláh’s Covenant bereft of the companionship of the faithful.
 He was surrounded by those who desired nothing but to follow their own selfish desires and vain imaginings.
 I was astounded by the loving patience ‘Abdu’l-Bahá showed toward these people.
 He never failed to provide them with whatever they demanded.
 Everyone knew that they made outrageous demands only for the purpose of forcing the Master into poverty and debt.
 Yet He accepted all such unkind treatment and met their demands, hoping only that they would not openly rise against the Faith and so cause unrest and distress in the infant Bahá’í communities around the world.
 Such a violent storm might prove fatal to the tender shoots growing in the vineyards of God.
 The Master respected all of the members of His family, protected them, and sought to guide them on the true path of faith.